 Mother First Name First name of mother as recorded on medical records.
 Do not enter abbreviations.
 Leave blank if unknown.
 Mother Last Name Family name of mother as recorded on the medical records.
 Date of Birth Mother's date of birth.
-If date of birth or age is unknown leave the field blank.
-Maternal Age Enter maternal age if known.
+If mother's date of birth is unknown, enter maternal age at time of admission.
+At least one of these fields must be entered.

+Maternal Age If mother's date of birth is unknown, enter maternal age.
+At least one of these fields must be entered.
 Date of Admit Mother's date of admission to birth hospital.
 If date of admission is unknown leave the field blank.
 Chart Number Mother's hospital record number for all inborn infants.
 For out-born infants leave the field blank.
 P.H.N.
 Mother's personal health number if mother has provincial coverage.
 If mother does not have provincial coverage or PHN is unknown leave the field blank (this information is kept locally, not transferred to CNN).
 Lone Parent Record whether the child is cared for by a lone parent (mandatory field).
 If a spouse (irrespective of sex) is regularly (i.e. daily) involved in the social care of this child (not financial), score "no".
 If no one other than the mother fits this description, score "yes".
 If this is unclear, score "unknown".
 Residential Postal Postal Code of mother's primary residence.
 Record the 6 digit number/letter code in the correct sequence Code (eg A1A 1A1).
 This should be completed for all babies, including out-born.
 If unknown, leave the field blank.
 Type of birth mother Record the type of birth mother: Genetic, Non-genetic, Surrogate, or Unknown.
 Default is "Genetic".
+Mandatory field